helloturbine/turbine-docs/docs/records/work_orders.md

 On the details page of a Work Order, within the left panel, you can view the requested ready date, the vendor, and the status of the Work Order.

-There are three possible statuses for a Work Order:
+There are six possible statuses for a Work Order:

 **Created**: The Work Order has been created.
 **Sent**: The Work Order has been successfully sent.